A long-distance relationship can bring a lot of uncertainty and it’s not uncommon feeling anxious while in this relationship.

-When you are in a long-distance relationship, you have many uncertainties and doubts.
+Anxiety in a long-distance relationship is caused by the many uncertainties and doubts about your relationship.
 Not seeing your romantic partner, a regular basis can leave you feeling insecure about how your long-distance relationship is going.
-In order to deal with anxiety, it’s best to figure out the things that make you feel nervous and talk about them with your long-distance partner.
+You can deal with anxiety by figuring out the things that make you feel nervous and talk about them with your long-distance partner.

 Anxiety is defined as a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.

-In a long-distance relationship, there are many occasions where you feel nervous and uneasy about being away from your romantic partner.
+In a long-distance relationship, there are many occasions where you feel nervous and unease about being away from your romantic partner.

-The reason you start a romantic relationship is to be close to the person towards who you have feelings.
-When you find yourself in a relationship with someone you love, while at the same time being unable to touch them, that can quickly turn into a struggle.
+The reason you start a romantic relationship is to be close to the person for whom you have feelings.
+When you find yourself in a relationship with someone you love, but separated by the distance and with the inability to touch them, it can quickly turn into a struggle.